Over 55? Traveling Solo? Love Animals?

 When I headed off around the world as a solo female traveler almost 25 years ago, it was considered a brave (some would say foolhardy) thing to do.
 But, I was at that point in my life where I needed the challenge of discovery, both of the world and myself.
 And it was amazing - it gave me a new found confidence that transitioned me into a different phase of life.

 Today it seems there are many women who travel around the world alone and more and more are finding the courage to head off for their first adventures.
 "Sisters are doing it for themselves" (as Annie Lennox once sang) - and they are loving it!

 And it's not just young women, there's a new category of solo travelers, women who have found themselves empty-nesters, divorced, retired with stay at home husbands, or sadly widowed prematurely.

 You only have to look on Facebook to see how many women are members of female travel groups, and age specific groups too - over 40's, over 50's, over 60's solo female communities.
 Booking.com recently surveyed women in the USA and found that 65% are taking vacations without their partners.
 Often teaming up with other women along the way.

-So this month we reached out to some of our solo women house sitters over the age of 55 (age picked out of a hat - no relevance), to see how they got started, how things are panning out and what you might need to consider if thinking of following in their footsteps.
+So we've reached out to some of our solo women house sitters over the age of 55 (age picked out of a hat - no relevance), to see how they got started, how things are panning out and what you might need to consider if thinking of following in their footsteps.

-We hope this gives you some inspiration to travel and house sit sometime soon!
+We hope this gives you some inspiration to travel and house sit sometime soon when the world makes it easier again.

 Follow Donnae at her website: TravellingCrone.com